taylorshin/Hairy/README.md

 # Hairy

 ## Abstract
-Hairy is a convolutional neural network based on the YOLO network that attempts to detect hair follicles.
+Hairy is a convolutional neural network based on the YOLO network that detects hair follicles in high resolution biomedical images.

 ## Requirements
 - Python 3